 Each day, somewhere in BC, about 300 of our loved ones are stricken with urgent or critical care needs conditions/injuries, which represents about 20 per cent of all patients transported by BCEHS ambulance.
 It is medical fact that all urgent/critical care needs patients benefit from an ALS paramedic or doctor who can provide timely response for much better pain management, reduced risk of permanent injury and reduced risk of death.
 Between 12,500 and 25,000 emergency calls (2.5% to 5%) annually or between 34 and 67 calls per day are for critical care needs patients in western countries and we are sure BC is no exception.
 That means that roughly 22 ALS ambulances must should be available for up to 300 calls per day province wide, with at least 34 to 67 of those calls getting the highest response priority of those calls.
-Perhaps BCEHS executive vice-president Linda Lupini can explain to us how that her approach works in the real world for all the urgent or critical care needs patients which are not getting timely/viable ALS ambulance responses when their condition arises.
+Perhaps BCEHS executive vice-president Linda Lupini can explain to us how her approach works in the real world for all the urgent or critical care needs patients who are not getting timely/viable ALS ambulance responses when their condition arises.

-To add to the clear and obvious ALS care provision shortcomings of the BCEHS in urban areas, there are no ALS ambulances based in rural communities at all.
-This means that roughly 1.5 million rural BC residents don't have any timely/viable access to ALS or higher care.
-So the supporting 'data' that BCEHS cites when defending their recently introduced 'Resource Allocation Plan', appears to be deeply flawed at best.
-In fact, anecdotal evidence clearly indicates that the BCEHS 'Data' does not take into account the daily urgent and critical care needs patients that present in rural BC, hence, these patients are suffering longer, sustain more permanent injuries and have higher death rates from treatable conditions than those patients which present in urban areas which do have some level of access to ALS ambulances (but still access to no doctors)
+In B. C. there are no ALS ambulances based in rural communities at all.
+This means that roughly 1.5 million rural residents don't have any timely/viable access to ALS or higher care.
+So the supporting 'data' that BCEHS cites when defending its recently introduced 'Resource Allocation Plan', appears to be deeply flawed at best.
+In fact, anecdotal evidence clearly indicates that the BCEHS 'Data' does not take into account the daily urgent and critical care needs patients that present in rural BC.
+Hence, these patients are suffering longer, sustain more permanent injuries and have higher death rates from treatable conditions than those patients who present in urban areas which do have some level of access to ALS ambulances.